oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 The [Example Code page](/tutorials/example-code/) has links to example Squid code (in all of the languages), including examples of using the above methods.

-### Get Mainnet Ocean Tokens
+### Get Ethereum Mainnet Ocean Tokens

-There were several ways to acquire some of the Mainnet Ocean Tokens in the initial circulating supply, including:
+There were several ways to acquire some of the Ethereum Mainnet Ocean Tokens in the initial circulating supply, including:

 - participation in the seed round
 - participation in the pre-sale